iwanders/betula/README.md

 Provider:
   - `TimeNode`: Write the unix time to a blackboard as `f64`.
   - `StatusWriteNode`: Writes the execution status of the child node to the blackboard.
+  - `StringWriteNode`: Writes a fixed string to the blackboard.

 Conditional:
   - `DelayNode`: Delays execution of the child node with the specified interval.